mikrono/tModLoaderWiki_kr_ko/Basic-tModLoader-Usage-FAQ.md

 </blockquote></details>

+## Can't Click on Anything
+If you find that you can't click on anything, you might have a broken `input profiles.json`.
+Follow the [Reset config.json](https://github.com/tModLoader/tModLoader/wiki/Basic-tModLoader-Usage-FAQ/#reset-configjson) steps pertaining to `input profiles.json`.

 # Load Mod
 ### "A Mod is crashing when I try to open tModLoader"
 You can skip loading mods by holding shift while tModLoader is loading until it reaches the main menu.
 Visit the `Workshop->Mods` menu to disable or delete the mod.
 If you need to directly delete a mod, you can unsubscribe on the [workshop](https://steamcommunity.com/app/1281930/workshop/).
 If you need to delete a manually installed a mod, open up the tModLoader [mods folder](https://github.com/tModLoader/tModLoader/wiki/Basic-tModLoader-Usage-Guide#mods) and delete the offending .tmod file.